vpx-ecnu/ABC-GS/README.md

 ## Quick Start
-### Dataset
+### Dataset and Checkpoint
+* For scene dataset, you can LLFF dataset in [NeRF](https://github.com/bmild/nerf) and T&T dataset in [3DGS](https://github.com/graphdeco-inria/gaussian-splatting).
-For scene dataset, .
-For style dataset, you can find it in [ARF](https://github.com/Kai-46/ARF-svox2) repo.
+* For style dataset, you can find it in [ARF](https://github.com/Kai-46/ARF-svox2).

-⚠️ **For optimal stylization results, ensure that the original scene is trained using 0th-order spherical harmonics (SH) coefficients.** Higher-order SH coefficients may introduce artifacts or inconsistencies during the style transfer process.
-Using 0th-order SH coefficients ensures smoother and more coherent stylization
+* **For optimal stylization results, ensure that the original scene is trained using 0th-order spherical harmonics (SH) coefficients.** Higher-order SH coefficients may introduce artifacts or inconsistencies during the style transfer process.
+Using 0th-order SH coefficients ensures smoother and more coherent stylization.

 ### Single Style Transfer
 ```